The Acceleration Fund

 • Will lead organisations identify their own partner organisations or will Fight for Sight matchmake?

 We recognise that some organisations applying may have prospective partners in mind.
-At Stage 1 there is no requirement for you to name any potential partners you may have.
-At Stage 2, you will have the opportunity to develop a joint funding application with these organisations and any further ones identified through promotion of your video to our networks.
+At Stage one there is no requirement for you to name any potential partners you may have.
+At Stage two, you will have the opportunity to develop a joint funding application with these organisations and any further ones identified through promotion of your video to our networks.

 • Can two lead organisations work together?